reframe-hpc/reframe/docs/pipeline.rst

 In the asynchronous execution policy, multiple tests can be simultaneously on-the-fly.
-When a test enters the run phase, ReFrame does not block, but continues by picking the next test case to run.
+When a test enters the build or run phase, ReFrame does not block, but continues by picking the next test case to run.
 This continues until no more test cases are left for execution or until a maximum concurrency limit is reached.
 At the end, ReFrame enters a busy-wait loop monitoring the spawned test cases.
 As soon as test case finishes, it resumes its pipeline and runs it to completion.